JackJack3231/V0-Auxiliary-Fan/README.md

 ### 2023-08-25

-- Add experimental 5015 & 6028 duct with clearance for klicky probes
+- Add experimental 5015 & 6028 ducts with clearance for klicky probes

 ### 2023-08-15 R1 Release

-- Remade all ducts to make CAD cleaner, wallthicknesses more consistent and the design more consistent overall
+- Remade all ducts to make CAD cleaner, wall thicknesses more consistent and the design more consistent overall
-- Adjusted ducts to reduce back pressure and improve overall cooling performance (12032 Version seems to still have a bit of a backpressure issue, but is far better than the old design).
+- Adjusted ducts to reduce back pressure and improve overall cooling performance (12032 Version seems to still have a bit of a back pressure issue, but is far better than the old design).
 - Increased thickness of bottom bar that slots into the extrusion for more rigid mount.
 Tolerances of these slots are quite big, so on some frames it could get tight.
 - Added Cable-Channels to rear for tidier wire routing
 - Added Screw-Mounts for the bottom and the top of the ducts (Require preloaded M3 nuts)
 - Added "Twist"-Mounts for the bottom and the top of the ducts
 - Improvements to Supports, resulting in better print results.
-However these are slightly harder to remove.
+However, these are slightly harder to remove.
 - In addition to STEP Files I also exported the source Fusion 360 Files, allowing for easier Modification and understanding of how these ducts were created.
 - Updated Documentation to reflect these changes
 - Added links to the used CAD-Files for the fans

 Changes made to ducts to improve cooling performance:

-- 6028: Duct Outlet is now 85mm wide (before 80mm)
+- 6028: Duct Outlet is now 85 mm wide (before 80 mm)
-- 7530: Duct Outlet is 90mm wide and 3.5mm high (before 80mm and 3mm respectively)
+- 7530: Duct Outlet is 90 mm wide and 3.5 mm high (before 80 mm and 3 mm respectively)
-- 9733: Duct Outlet is 100mm wide and 4mm high (before 80mm and 3mm respectively)
+- 9733: Duct Outlet is 100 mm wide and 4 mm high (before 80 mm and 3 mm respectively)
-- 12032: Duct Outlet is 110mm wide and 5mm high (before 90mm and 3mm respectively)
+- 12032: Duct Outlet is 110 mm wide and 5 mm high (before 90 mm and 3 mm respectively)

 All had slight changes to the internal flow guide geometry to (hopefully) improve cooling performance.

-Known Issue: The 7530 duct still has higher airflow at the left side than on the right side, at least at 100% speed.
+Known Issue: The 7530 duct still has higher airflow on the left side than on the right side, at least at 100% speed.
 Will need to rework the internal flow guides some time in the future.

 ### 2023-06-24